-- simplePack: information elements are packed if they happen to be buffered in the same queue, but there is not packing-oriented scheduling. - SL: the spread latency algorithm proposed in [8], where the spare time of an information element is evenly spent at each hop from its source to the sink without considering specific network conditions (e.g., network-wide traffic pattern).
-SL was proposed with total aggregation in mind without considering aggregation constraints such as maximum packet size. - CC: the common clock algorithm proposed in [8], where the spare time of an information element is only partly spent at the node where it is generated.
-Same as SL, CC was proposed with total aggregation in mind. - tPack: the packing- and timeliness-oriented scheduling algorithm that maximizes the local utility at each node, as we discussed in Chapter .
-(We have also evaluated another version of tPack, denoted by tPack-2hop, where the forwarding utility $U_p$ considers both the parent node and the parent's parent; we find that tPack-2hop does not bring significant improvement over tPack while introducing higher overhead and complexity, thus our discussion here only focuses on tPack.)
+- noPack: information elements are delivered without being packed in the network. - simplePack: information elements are packed if they happen to be buffered in the same queue, but there is not packing-oriented scheduling. - SL: the spread latency algorithm proposed in [11], where the spare time of an information element is evenly spent at each hop from its source to the sink without considering specific network conditions (e.g., network-wide traffic pattern).
+SL was proposed with total aggregation in mind without considering aggregation constraints such as maximum packet size. - CC: the common clock algorithm proposed in [11], where the spare time of an information element is only partly spent at the node where it is generated.
+Same as SL, CC was proposed with total aggregation in mind. - tPack: the packing- and timeliness-oriented scheduling algorithm that maximizes the local utility at each node, as we discussed in Section V. (We have also evaluated another version of tPack, denoted by tPack-2hop, where the forwarding utility U_p considers both the parent node and the parent's parent; we find that tPack-2hop does not bring significant improvement over tPack while introducing higher overhead and complexity, thus our discussion here only focuses on tPack.)

-We have implemented, in TinyOS [5], a system library which includes all the above protocols.
+We have implemented, in TinyOS [28], a system library which includes all the above protocols.
 The implementation takes 40 bytes of RAM (plus the memory required for regular packet buffers) and 4,814 bytes of ROM.

 Performance metrics.
-For each protocol we study, we evaluate their behavior based on the following metrics:
+For each protocol we study, we